 5) Are you willing to reject the job offer based on the salary?

 Finally, will you walk away?
 Humans are funny, it’s extremely hard for us to scrap something once we’ve invested time and effort into it.

 Having researched the company, interviewed, seen the office, planned your commute, imagined yourself chatting about GoT with your new boss … it’s tough to toss it all away.
-Therefore, I hope you will consider my previous questions first and if you think it is the job you want, that they aren’t low-balling you and that the package might make up for a lower than expected salary then you might not have to walk away.
+Therefore, we hope you will consider our previous questions first and if you think it is the job you want, that they aren’t low-balling you and that the package might make up for a lower than expected salary then you might not have to walk away.

 Don’t be afraid to do it though.
 If the salary is too low, be clear about this.
 Polite but clear.

 In the end, our advice is to be straight up and honest about where you stand.
 You’ll likely have more than one offer on the table.

 Figure out what your bottom line is and stick to it.
 Don’t be afraid to walk away from a job offer if it doesn’t meet your requirements.
 Rejecting an unsatisfactory deal is a powerful move!
 Most reasonable companies will see your side of it.
 If you were upfront about your requirements at the start of the process and did not change them, they’ll understand.